 Feed People, Not Landfills

-Hunger affects more than 350,000 San Diegans, while perfectly good food goes to waste daily.
+Hunger affects nearly 400,000 San Diegans, while perfectly good food goes to waste daily.
 At Feeding San Diego, we’re bridging this gap by rescuing 90% of the food we distribute.

 Feed People, Not Landfills